chandmm/DigitalAudioExperiment/README.md

 ## TODO:
-Bring private mp3 decoding library into public repository - currently work in progress.
+- [Done] Bring private mp3 decoding library into public repository - currently work in progress.
-Add more content to this readme file.
+- Add more content to this readme file.